Election 2022: Pennsylvania, North Carolina hold key races

 ““I think he’s tough.
 He’s very smart.
 He’ll be helpful,” Trump told a Philadelphia radio station on Tuesday, referring to Oz.
 I also think he’s the one that’s gonna win the election.
 You know that’s not an easy election to win.”

-Democrats, meanwhile, have their own high-profile primaries.
+Democrats have their own high-profile primaries.
 In Pennsylvania, progressive Lt.
 Gov. John Fetterman has dominated the Senate race but was forced off the campaign trail by a stroke.
-The 52-year-old Fetterman remains hospitalized, though he said he is expected to make a full recovery.
+The 52-year-old tweeted a picture of himself casting an emergency absentee ballot from the hospital and his campaign later released a statement saying he was undergoing surgery to implement a pacemaker with a defibrillator which should address the root cause of his health scare.

+Meanwhile, Pennsylvania Attorney General John Shapiro, who was unopposed for his party’s governor’s nomination, tweeted that he had mild COVID-19 systems that were forcing him from the campaign trail.

 In North Carolina, Cheri Beasley is the clear front-runner in her 11-candidate primary for the Democratic Senate nomination.
 If she prevails in November, Beasley would be the state’s first Black senator — and just the third African American woman ever elected to the chamber.